trinitytakei/tech-and-tao-with-trinity-takei/content/blog/sell_more_effectively_introduction_to_funnels_for_e_commerce.md

 Therefore I would advise to follow up your 'best seller' funnel building efforts with a list building funnel.

 The entry point of the list building funnel is a squeeze page.
-The squeeze page offers the visitor a lead magnet (something valuable - typically a guide, report, cheat sheet, training video - depending on your niche) in exchange for their email.
+The squeeze page offers the visitor a lead magnet (something valuable - typically a guide, report, cheat sheet, training video - depending on your niche it could be even a physical product) in exchange for their email address.

-The next step could be a page offering a tripwire.
-A tripwire is a cheap and irresistible offer, serving a single purpose: turn prospects into customers!
+The next step is typically a page offering a tripwire - a cheap and irresistible offer, serving a single purpose: turn prospects into customers!
 Statistics show that people who bought you from the past are way more likely to buy from you again.

 There are further possible steps in this funnel (one time offer, core offer, upsells, downsells and other options).
-There are also other kinds of funnels, but since this is a quick intro, we'll look into those in the future.
+There are also other kinds of funnels, but since this is a quick intro, we'll look into those in future posts.

 However, I'm sure that by now you get the idea: taking your user through a well-crafted funnel is very different than just sending all traffic to your front page or product page and expecting people to buy.